craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Five - Level Four; Four Corners.md

 - On occasion, one end of the hall does not continue into the Hells further, forcing an adventurer who once passed the spears to do so again.
 - Spears extend once per round.
 A character who fails on a DC 15 Dex Save takes 2d8 + 1 piecing damage.
 #### Sprinting Boulder
+- A long curved hall with a boulder at the top end.
 #### Dart Halls
+- A "minefield"-esq game, the Dart Halls are a seires of pressure plates and dart throwers.
+There is a path through the field, and it is notably unmarked.
 #### Stone Gas
 #### Bonebuster
 #### Beast Barracks